-- (1) Represents the amortization of goodwill of \$22.7 million which management currently estimates has an economic life of ten years. - (2) Represents the adjustment of ViaSat's tax provision to give effect to the acquisition. - (3) Represents the sale by ViaSat of 2,271,500 primary shares in this offering. - (4) Represents cash to be paid at closing of \$60.3 million plus estimated acquisition expenses of \$1.7 million. - (5) Represents production inventories related to the satellite telecommunications and data tracking communicators product lines which will not be acquired from Scientific-Atlanta at the time of closing of the acquisition.
-Under the terms of the manufacturing agreement we will enter into with Scientific-Atlanta, the remaining portion of this inventory, if any, will be acquired at the end of the six month term. - (6) Represents goodwill.
-See preliminary allocation of purchase price above. - (7) Represents accounts payable and accrued liabilities which will not be assumed by ViaSat. - (8) Represents the aggregate amount of two payments which will be made to Scientific-Atlanta within 60 days of closing, in lieu of assuming accounts payable. - (9) Represents adjustment for customer deposits in excess of \$3.5 million which under the asset purchase agreement result in a reduction of the purchase price.
+- (1) Represents the amortization of goodwill of \$22.7 million which management currently estimates has an economic life of ten years. - (2) Represents the adjustment of ViaSat's tax provision to give effect to the acquisition. - (3) Assumes that ViaSat sells 2,281,500 primary shares in this offering at a price of \$75 per share and that a portion of the net proceeds will be used to purchase the Satellite Networks Business. - (4) Represents cash to be paid at closing of \$60.3 million plus estimated acquisition expenses of \$1.7 million. - (5) Represents production inventories related to the satellite telecommunications and low earth orbit data systems product lines which will not be acquired from Scientific-Atlanta at the time of closing of the acquisition.
+Under the terms of the manufacturing agreement we will enter into with Scientific-Atlanta, the remaining portion of this inventory, if any, will be acquired at the end of the six month term. - (6) See preliminary allocation of purchase price above. - (7) Represents accounts payable and accrued liabilities which will not be assumed by ViaSat. - (8) Represents the aggregate amount of two payments which will be made to Scientific-Atlanta within 60 days of closing, in lieu of assuming accounts payable. - (9) Represents adjustment for customer deposits in excess of \$3.5 million which under the asset purchase agreement result in a reduction of the purchase price.
 See reconciliation of the cash portion of the purchase price above. - (10) Represents the fair value of the warrants to purchase 50,000 shares of our common stock in four tranches with exercise prices ranging from \$52.50 to \$82.50.
-The value of the warrants was estimated using the Black-Scholes valuation model with a two year term. - (11) Represents the elimination of the Satellite Networks Business unit equity. - (12) Represents estimated cash proceeds from this offering less costs and expenses of approximately \$4.7 million to be incurred by ViaSat.
+The value of the warrants was estimated using the Black-Scholes valuation model with a two year term. - (11) Represents the elimination of the Satellite Networks Business unit equity. - (12) Represents estimated cash proceeds from this offering less costs and expenses of approximately \$11.6 million to be incurred by ViaSat.